Self-Harm Treatment at Overstory Health

 Through evidence-based individual therapy, facilitated group therapy, medication management, and a non-judgemental environment, Overstory’s programs treat self-harm.

-What is an Intensive Half-Day Treatment Program for self-harm?
+What is an Intensive Outpatient Program (IOP) for self-harm?

-An Intensive Full-Day Treatment Program for self harm provides structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
+An Intensive Outpatient Program (IOP) for self harm provides structured treatment with multiple weekly sessions, focusing on individual therapy, group support, and skills development.
 It offers a more intensive level of care than regular outpatient therapy but allows participants to live at home and continue with daily activities.

-How does an Intensive Full-Day Treatment Program help with self-harm?
+How does a Partial Hospitalization Program (PHP) help with self-harm?

-An Intensive Full-Day Treatment Program helps with self-harm by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stabilization.
+A Partial Hospitalization Program (PHP) helps with self-harm by providing intensive therapy and support, including individual and group sessions, to address symptoms, improve coping skills, and promote stabilization.
 It offers a structured environment during the day while allowing individuals to return home in the evenings, promoting recovery without the need for 24/7 inpatient care.

 How will I know if I need help with my self-harming behavior?